President & Chief Executive Officer

-James started his career in 1975 at Ansett Airlines, and subsequently held senior positions with bmi, Hertz, Forte Hotels and Gulf Air.
+He started his career in the aviation sector at Ansett Airlines and subsequently held senior positions with British Midland International (BMI), Hertz, Forte Hotels and Gulf Air.

-At Hertz, his roles included directorships of the marketing, sales and operations divisions.
-In 1995, based in London, he joined the executive management committee as Vice President, Marketing & Sales for Europe, Middle East and Africa.
+At Hertz, during 13 years in the directorship of various marketing, sales and operations divisions, he joined the executive management committee as Vice President Marketing & Sales for Europe, Middle East and Africa in 1995.

-He currently serves as vice chairman on the Executive Committee of the World Travel and Tourism Council (WTTC) and the International Air Transport Association (IATA) Board of Governors.
-Following the acquisition of a majority shareholding in Air Berlin plc, in December 2011, he was named as vice chairman of the airline.
+James is currently Vice Chairman of the Executive Committee of the World Travel and Tourism Council (WTTC) and a member of the International Air Transport Association (IATA) Board of Governors.
+He is a fellow of the Royal Aeronautical Society.